Fraud is committed when someone does not tell us the truth about their circumstances.

 If you have evidence that electoral fraud has been committed, you should contact the police as quickly as possible using the non-emergency number 101.
 You should be prepared to give them a statement and any evidence you have.

-If you are worried about giving your name to the police, you can also report electoral fraud anonymously by contacting CrimeStoppers by phone on 0800 555 111 or online at www.crimestoppers-uk.org.
+If you are worried about giving your name to the police, you can also report electoral fraud anonymously by contacting CrimeStoppers by phone on 0800 555 111 or online at Crimestoppers (external link).

-Housing and Tenancy fraud should be reported to Sanctuary Housing: report tenancy fraud.
+Housing and tenancy fraud should be reported to Sanctuary Housing: report tenancy fraud (external link).
 Please let Sanctuary Housing know if you suspect tenancy fraud in your neighbourhood, so they can work with other agencies to take action against residents committing offences.
 Any information you supply will be treated confidentially.

 Anyone can become the victim of a scam.
 However, many of the crimes are experienced by vulnerable people.

-East Cambs District Council wants to help residents spot the signs of a potential scam so they can look out for their neighbours in the community and make East Cambridgeshire a safer place for all residents.
+We want to help you spot the signs of a potential scam so you can look out for your neighbours in the community and make East Cambridgeshire a safer place for all residents.

-Top 10 Tips to protect yourself from fraud
+Top ten tips to protect yourself from fraud:

 - Do your research first - do not give any personal information to organisations or people before verifying their credentials.